karannewatia/Mycelium/crypto/mpc_amazon_ec2_benchmarking/README.md

 Then setup and run decrypt:
 `./input.sh >> ~/SCALE-MAMBA/Data/Player${i}_in.txt`

 `cp ~/SCALE-MAMBA/Data/Player${i}_shareout.txt ~/SCALE-MAMBA/Data/Player${i}_sharein.txt`

 `./ec2_benchmark.sh $i Programs/dec_test `

-- Timing and communication costs will be output to the command line
+Timing and communication costs will be output to the command line.

-Results we got (note that distributing the costs over multiple nodes make the costs slightly lower than they are in a simulation on one machine):
+Results we got (note that distributing the costs over multiple nodes make the costs lower than they are in a simulation on one machine):

 With t2.xlarge (16GB RAM)